RMorrisby/software_dev_maxims/README.md

 Certain languages are inherently less readable than others (e.g. Java vs. Ruby).
 A lot of automated testing does not require advanced language usage - but does require good general software development skills.
 Therefore if your team does not have much skill in nimbler, more readable languages, always consider training & learning.
 Always remember the long-term goal.
 This is an investment!

-Ae extreme example would be : would you write automated tests for a web-UI in Assembler?
+An extreme example would be : would you write automated tests for a web-UI in Assembler?
 You could do it, but it would be quicker **in the long-term** to learn a more suitable language.